nextflow-io/training/docs/hands_on/04_implementation.md

     < sample_id, output.vcf >
     ```

-    In the first operation, the BAMs are grouped together by sample id.
+    In the first operation, the BAM files are grouped together by sample id.

     Next, this resulting channel is merged with the VCFs having the same sample id.